AlvajoyAsante/Hydra/test/readme.md

 # test (oxygen)

-This test folder is used for testing and debuging oxygen. (only works for windows)
+This test folder is used for testing and debugging Hydra.
+(This only works for the windows operating system)

 * run "test.bat" to begin testing.